comphilip/koreader-wiki/install/Installation-on-Kindle-devices.md

 ## Supported Devices
+KOReader can be installed on all Kindle devices.
+Note, firmware 5.6.x and newer might require physically modding the device.
+More on that [here](https://www.mobileread.com/forums/showthread.php?t=267541).
-Koreader can be installed on all Kindle devices; however, certain features are currently unavailable on non-touch devices such as the Kindle4 (NT) and earlier.
+Certain features are currently unavailable on non-touch devices such as the Kindle4 (NT) and earlier.
 See [Issue 1898](https://github.com/koreader/koreader/issues/1898).

 ## Installation
 Besides the reader itself, you will also need to install a launcher.
 For that purpose, you can use KPVBooklet or KUAL, or even both.